The best base layers 2024: the foundation of your hiking garb

 No thumb hoops

 The Oasis – weighing in at 200 grams square meter (gsm) – is an ideal thickness for a base layer, and unsurprisingly is one of the company’s best selling garments.
-Made from 100% merino, we found this top to be supremely comfortable.
+Made from 100% Merino wool, we found this top to be supremely comfortable.
 On test, it wicked moisture away with aplomb and maintained most of its thermal properties when wet.
 It's also naturally antimicrobial, and therefore odor-resistant.

 It performed equally well for chilly trail running and trekking outings, and during a mid-winter sea paddle, though we would have appreciated thumb loops to keep the sleeves in lace.

-As a natural material, merino wool is biodegradable, and the dye used is plant-based and ethically sourced.
+As a natural material, Merino wool is biodegradable, and the dye used is plant-based and ethically sourced.
 Icebreaker has never been a bargain brand, and this isn’t a cheap top.
 The simple designs are cheaper, but for a little extra cash there are funkier prints available too.

 Read our full Icebreaker 200 Oasis Long Sleeve Crewe Thermal Top review